 Although our local orchards aren’t quite ready to share their apple harvest, I picked up a large bag of Granny Smith Apples at my local market.
 These are my absolute favorite apples (besides Honey Crisp) I love the color, the tart flavor and with their firm texture, they are perfect for baking.

 I decided to use these delectable green apples in a Julia Child recipe that I had printed many moons ago.
 This tart is simple, gorgeous and absolutely delish.
 Serve it up some vanilla or cinnamon ice cream and be prepared to eat yourself silly!

 Enjoy the last few days of summer…I know I will.

-2. Preheat oven to 425.
-Remove your pan from the refrigerator and place a large piece of parchment paper on top of dough and fill with dry beans (or pie weights).
+- Preheat oven to 425°F. Remove your pan from the refrigerator and place a large piece of parchment paper on top of dough and fill with dry beans (or pie weights).
 Press beans into edges of dough and bake in the oven for 10 minutes.
 Remove from oven and allow the pastry to cool completely on a wire rack.

-4. In a mixing bowl, toss the apples with 1/3 cup of the sugar and the cinnamon.
-Put them in the partially baked pie shell and bake at 375 degrees for 20 minutes.
+- In a mixing bowl, toss the apples with 1/3 cup sugar and the cinnamon.
+Put them in the partially baked pie shell and bake for 20 minutes.
 Remove from the oven and let cool while making the custard.

-5. Beat the egg and 1/3 cup of the sugar in a mixing bowl until the mixture is thick and pale yellow.
-Beat in the flour, then the whipping cream, vanilla then the brandy or cognac.
+- Beat the egg and remaining 1/3 cup sugar in a mixing bowl until the mixture is thick and pale yellow.
+Beat in the flour, then the whipping cream, brandy, and vanilla.
 Pour the mixture over the apples.